 \subsection{Quadron volume statistics}

 The grain size distribution is the same for all packs, making it convenient to normalize the quadron volumes by the mean grain volume $\bar{V}_g$, $v\equiv V_q/ \bar{V}_g$.
-The overall PDFs of quadron volumes are plotted in Figure \ref{fig:PDF of quadron} for all friction coefficients and for LIS and DIS.
-The corresponding means are plotted against the mean coordination numbers, for all initial states, in Figure \ref{fig:mean quadron volume vs zg}.
+The overall PDFs of quadron volumes are plotted in Fig. \ref{fig:PDF of quadron} for all friction coefficients and for LIS and DIS.
+The corresponding means are plotted against the mean coordination numbers, for all initial states, in Fig. \ref{fig:mean quadron volume vs zg}.
 All the points fall nicely on one curve {\it regardless of initial state}.

-On close inspection, this very weak dependence, if any, on initial state can also be observed in Figure \ref{fig:PDF of quadron}.
-This implies that the dependence of the relation between $\bar{v}$ and $\bar{z}$ on the initial state, seen in Figure \ref{fig:packing_fraction}, can be made to disappear under the right parameterization.
+On close inspection, this very weak dependence, if any, on initial state can also be observed in Fig. \ref{fig:PDF of quadron}.
+This implies that the dependence of the relation between $\bar{v}$ and $\bar{z}$ on the initial state, seen in Fig. \ref{fig:packing_fraction}, can be made to disappear under the right parameterization.
 A clue to such a parameterization is the fact that the quadron volumes are computed {\it ignoring the rattlers}.
 Following this idea, we can derive the relation between $\bar{v}$ and $\bar{z}$ as follows

 where $\eta_{r}=N_{r}/N$ is the rattlers fraction and $\phi'$ is the packing fraction after removing all the rattlers.
 This elegant result suggests that there is indeed a unique relationship between $\bar{z}$ and the packing fraction, but only if the latter is corrected for the rattler fraction.
-This is verified by a direct plot of these two quantities, Figure \ref{fig:mean zg vs. mod phi}.
-It is also important to note that this relation is independent of initial state as Figure \ref{fig:mean zg vs. mod phi} shows.
+This is verified by a direct plot of these two quantities, Fig. \ref{fig:mean zg vs. mod phi}.
+It is also important to note that this relation is independent of initial state as Fig. \ref{fig:mean zg vs. mod phi} shows.

-Comparing Figures \ref{fig:mean zg vs. mod phi} and \ref{fig:packing_fraction}, we see that the rattler-free packing fractions are much smaller than the packing fractions commonly reported in the literature.
+Comparing Figs. \ref{fig:mean zg vs. mod phi} and \ref{fig:packing_fraction}, we see that the rattler-free packing fractions are much smaller than the packing fractions commonly reported in the literature, e.g. \cite{silbert2010,abate2006approach}.
 The removal of rattlers also makes sense on mechanical grounds, since it does not affect the force transmission in our systems (nor in any system experiencing no body forces).